 Concerns about the College's application of Title IX, VAWA, Title VII, the Clery Act, may be addressed to the Title IX Coordinator; the United States Department of Education, Clery Act Compliance Division at (clery@ed.gov); the United States Department of Education, Office for Civil Rights at (OCR@ed.gov or (800) 421-3481); and/or the Equal Employment Opportunity Commission (at info@eeoc.gov or (800) 669-4000).

 The Title IX Coordinator can be contacted by telephone, email, or in person during regular office hours:

-Kemisha Roston, Title IX Coordinator McLeod Hall, Room 115 711 Wiley Avenue Marshall, Texas 75670 Phone: (903) 927-3381 Email: kroson@wileyc.edu or titleixcoordinator@wileyc.edu
+Title IX Coordinator 711 Wiley Avenue Marshall, Texas 75670

+Email: titleixcoordinator@wileyc.edu

 III.
 RESOURCES AND REPORTING OPTIONS